Preparing for transition

 Dealers contemplating the sale of a business that includes real estate have a lot of options and probably even more questions.
 CLA’s dealership industry professionals work closely with our firm’s real estate and investment advisors to help analyze all possibilities and make informed decisions about your business and your future.

 The key is to plan.
 Time is of the essence in so many transactions.
-In tandem with the CLA Trust Company, we offer a multidisciplinary approach to meeting your combined tax, estate, financial, and investment planning needs, all in one place.
+CLA offers a multidisciplinary approach to meeting your combined tax, estate, financial, and investment planning needs, all in one place.